MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/slack-tutorial.md

 ms.collection: M365-identity-device-management
 ---

-# Tutorial: Azure Active Directory Single sign-on (SSO) integration with Slack
+# Tutorial: Azure Active Directory single sign-on (SSO) integration with Slack

 In this tutorial, you'll learn how to integrate Slack with Azure Active Directory (Azure AD).
 When you integrate Slack with Azure AD, you can: